Best power meters 2025: pedal and crank-based models reviewed and rated

 Reasons to avoid

-Durable and super reliable, the Wahoo Powrlink Zero dual-sided power meter pedals are a high-quality product for those who prefer the adjustability of the Speedplay cleat/pedal platform – and they’re fairly priced compared to the competition too.
+Durable and highly reliable, the Wahoo Powrlink Zero dual-sided power meter pedals are a premium product for those who prefer the flexibility of the Speedplay cleat/pedal platform – and they’re also fairly priced compared to the competition.

-Incredibly easy to set up and use, the build quality is superb and there were no pairing issues either.
+Incredibly easy to set up and use, the build quality is outstanding, and there were no pairing issues either.

-We were impressed by their accuracy too, although with the single caveat being that the pedals appear to ‘smooth’ slightly, meaning that peak sprinting power appears lower for the shortest time durations.
+I was really impressed by their accuracy, too.
+However, my single caveat is that the pedals appear to ‘smooth’ slightly, meaning that peak sprinting power appears lower for the shortest duration.
+Once I spotted this, I could account for it and having said that, they were within 1 or 2 watts always of my Wattbike.

-Post-ride analysis on the Wahoo app includes left/right balance (with the dual-sided version), average and maximum power, TSS, normalized power, power curve and time in zones – which covers most training needs.
-You don’t get pedalling dynamics data though, such as torque effectiveness or pedal smoothness, which can be found on Garmin and Favero models.
+Post-ride analysis on the Wahoo app includes left/right balance (with the dual-sided version), average and maximum power, TSS, normalized power, power curve, and time in zones—which covers most training needs.
+However, you don’t get pedalling dynamics data, such as torque effectiveness or pedal smoothness, which can be found on Garmin and Favero models.

 Specifications